What are the best hinges for Saloon Doors?

 These hinges work best for full height saloon doors 70” or taller.

 These are a Bommer 7800 series hardware- Commercial Grade Horizontal Spring Pivots for full length swinging doors.
 Commercial Grade Horizontal Spring Pivot hardware has the finish options of either Brass, Satin Chrome, Oil Rubbed Bronze, or Bright Black.
+The distance between each door and jamb is 1/4" for the floor mounted bottom bracket and 3/8" for the jamb mounted bottom bracket on all 7800 series hinges.

 Based on your door opening size we will choose a Bommer 7811, 7812, or 7818.
 Feel free to call to talk about which option will work best for you.